GeorgiNedyalkov/todo-app/README.md

 - Add task data and display tasks on the screen

+## WorkFlow

+Write down features/tasks to complete.
+Create a branch on git
+Implement a feauture
+Write down tests for it
+Commit to github

 ## Stories

 - As a developer I want to view all of my tasks that need to be completed